SkySecureX/SkyPrint-inventathon/README.md

  Saves printing costs and energy by preventing unnecessary content from being printed.

 # Plans for this project
--- Ability to save paper and ink when printing
+* Ability to save paper and ink when printing

--- Remove images from online articles
+* Remove images from online articles

--- Remove advertisements
+* Remove advertisements

--- Remove pages with just a url
+* Remove pages with just a url

--- remove single line words: smart filtering
+* remove single line words: smart filtering

--- Grammar Checker to avoid printing again [only if user wants it --check box]
+* Grammar Checker to avoid printing again [only if user wants it --check box]

--- Use selenium to access different websites and use their functionality.
+* Use selenium to access different websites and use their functionality.

--- reduce font size option
+* reduce font size option

--- PDF preview
+* PDF preview

--- Print the PDF: Apache PDFBox
+* Print the PDF: Apache PDFBox

--- merge PDF to be able to print front and back: Apache PDFBox Feature!
+* merge PDF to be able to print front and back: Apache PDFBox Feature!

--- remove text with HYPERLINKS!!: takes away text advertisements -- removes captions under images
+* remove text with HYPERLINKS!!: takes away text advertisements

--- loading screen

--- UI
-- loading screen
-- pdf preview
-- pdf print
+* removes captions under images